Rogue ocean waves and the St. Petersburg paradox: ACKNOWLEDGEMENTs

-This work was supported by the Office of Naval Research (N0001420WX00146, N0001421WX00025, and N00014-18-1-2624).
-P. Johns thanks the Jerome and Isabella Karle fellowship for support.
+This paper was supported by the Office of Naval Research (No. N0001420WX00146, No. N0001421WX00025, and No. N00014-18-1-2624).
 We thank the Ocean Engineering Research Group (OERG) and Scripps Institution of Oceanography for the maintenance and access to the CDIP database.
 We also are grateful to Mark D. Orzech and David W. Wang for useful discussions.